VMarxi/VMarxi/README.md

 ### Welcome, people of all places!

 - 👋 Hi y'all, I’m Victor.
 I'm also Matheus.
-But please use Victor 🥲
+But please use Victor 🥲.
+I have another profile, @VicCAlq, which will be the primary one.
+This one here is for personal stuff.
 - 🎨 ⇒ 💻 I'm originally a designer bachelor, but shifted careers towards coding.
 Started with Python backend, now I work with React Frontend
-- 📝 Currently studying unit testing with the RTL and Jest.
+- 📝 Currently studying Rust and Lua
-- 🧡 Working at the CESAR Labs, as Junior Software Engineer.
 - 💚 Feel free to invite me for collaboration, really.
 It'll help with my learning and I'm eager to learn! 📔
 - 📣 Reach me on my [LinkedIn](https://www.linkedin.com/in/victor-mcavalcanti/) Or my e-mail 📫 victor.mca.dev@gmail.com
 - [OLD 🕜] [Portfólio](https://vicmca.github.io/MyPortfolio/) A tiny cute portfolio made when I had just begun studying.
 I'd better redo it eventually 👀